-From our London, UK office, Search Technologies provides services to hundreds of local customers who utilise search and big data for enterprise search, customer support, market intelligence, compliance, and web-facing applications such as publishing and e-commerce.
+From our London, UK office, we provide services to hundreds of local customers who utilise search and big data for enterprise search, customer support, market intelligence, compliance, and web-facing applications such as publishing and e-commerce.

 A selection of brief customer profiles and full case studies can be found below.

 Proagrica, a RELX company, focuses on enabling the agriculture industry to feed the world more sustainably into the future.
 Proagrica’s new data analytics platform, Agility, utilises data to improve on-farm production.
 Learn how we helped Proagrica to build and maintain this platform for precision agriculture.
 Learn more

 Not on the High Street was facing challenges with their e-commerce site search and the 150,000+ products that were available through a single checkout.
 Users were not finding the right products quick enough, and thus there was a high bounce rate and low conversion.
 They engaged Search Technologies to conduct a search application assessment based on our e-commerce scorecard.
 After implementing phrase searching, query completion, spelling corrections, ‘did you mean’ functionalities, and engine scoring, the user experience improved.
 Query completion rates rose by 2%, resulting in a positive impact on conversion rates, which is significant when working with a catalog this large.